 During the breeding season, female Galápagos Hawks mate with up to 7 males who all help with incubation!

-Highlights where the Galapagos Hawk can be seen
+Spots where the Galapagos Hawk can be observed

 A walk on Bartholomew

 Bartholomew (known as Bartolomé locally) is the most popular excursion for Galápagos visitors, and its iconic scenery is the most photographed in the whole archipelago.

 To start your walk on this island you will land in the small bay opposite the famous Pinnacle Rock.
 You then start the climb to the 375ft peak of Bartholomew.
 You’ll travel along a half mile trail that includes a series of wooden steps that have been built by the National Park Service to protect the ground here from erosion caused by tourists hiking to the summit.

 When you arrive at the top of island the spectacular views will have made your efforts worthwhile.
 Your Galapatours expert guide will point out all the landmarks you will see from here - Pinnacle Rock itself, jutting skywards.
 The huge black lava flows of Sullivan Bay.
 The islands of Daphne Major and Daphne Minor.